gomorpheus/morpheus-cli-docs/CLI-Manual.md

 ## Upgrading

-To udate to the latest morpheus-cli version:
+To update to the latest morpheus-cli version:

     gem update morpheus-cli